updated on 09 March 2020

 People sometimes refer to the 'magic circle' and 'silver circle'.
 These expressions have historical resonance, but no real significance.
 The magic circle comprises Allen & Overy, Clifford Chance, Freshfields Bruckhaus Deringer, Linklaters and Slaughter and May.
 The so-called silver circle firms are not quite as big as their magic circle peers, although one or two are equally profitable.

 US firms in London used to be viewed as a separate category, having offered English law advice only since the mid-1990s.
 However, there are now around 75 US-born firms in the UK and around a dozen more hybrid Anglo-US firms.
 Approximately 40 run training schemes, some with 30-plus trainees and others just a handful.
-Yet small in London need not equate to small globally: Arnold & Porter, for example, employs some 850 lawyers across 10 global offices, but takes on just two UK trainees each year.
+Yet small in London need not equate to small globally: Arnold & Porter, for example, employs some 850 lawyers across 13 global offices, but has just 10 places on its work placement scheme and an even smaller number of training contract vacancies.

-If an international firm is where you want to pursue your legal career, use LCN's Training contract search function to identify which firms to apply to.
+Use LCN's training contract search to identify which firms to apply to.